psenough/NPlusPlusAssistant/README.md

 * button to backup all maps in editor (coherence between tabs)

+* auto-extract colors from palette and change background/foreground (also update on community spreadsheet if possible and using default b/w)

 ## Known issues:

 * `Cross-thread operation not valid:` error when changing to sound packs or map packs tab too quickly right after loading